SertayKabuk/github-org-manager/docs/OAUTH_SETUP.md

 ### OAuth callback errors
 Verify the callback URL in your GitHub OAuth App matches: `http://localhost:3000/api/auth/github/callback`

+### Redirects to localhost:3000 or 0.0.0.0:3000 in production
+This means `APP_URL` is not set.
+Add it to your deployment environment variables with your actual production URL (e.g., `https://your-app.vercel.app`).

 ### Session not persisting
 Check that cookies are enabled and `SESSION_SECRET` is properly configured.